Wind-River/cloud-platform-deployment-manager/README.md

 Kubernetes cluster provided by the end user (i.e., the Deployment Manager can configure StarlingX systems remotely).

+***Warning***:  Remote deployment is currently not supported due to technical issues with how the OpenStack endpoint list is configured on the StarlingX system.
+Currently, this functionality only works if the IP address of the first controller is configured (e.g., DHCP) to be the eventual OAM floating IP address.
+For all other address configurations a implementation change is required to the StarlingX software.

 Depending on which operational model is chosen, the system URL and endpoint type (e.g., public, internal) must specify the correct access method to reach the target system.
 For example, the ```system-endpoint```